 Note A master that issues DVM messages must also be able to receive DVM messages.
-The strength which the master connects must have DVM messages enabled. slave
+The slave interface through which the master connects must have DVM messages enabled.

 2.11 Quality of Service

 The CCI-400 supports QoS with the following independent mechanisms: